jan-peax/simple-sveltekit/src/pages/about.md

 ---
-title: My Title
+title: About

 ---
 # About

-This is the about page
+This is the new about page